Understand Credit Reports

 Check out AIE's Interactive Credit Report to learn more about the information that's included on a credit report.

 Your credit card may report to Equifax, but not TransUnion or Experian.
-And your cell phone provider may report to one of the other bureaus.
+And your creditor for your car loan may report to one of the other bureaus.
 The result is that you have three different reports containing different information.

 How to request your free credit report